cpadilla/christofer-rocks/src/blog/2021/10/1/Life-Update-Seattle.md

 <iframe src="https://open.spotify.com/embed/album/7j8lfKDdL7vE8OAM4cA3W3" width="100%" height="380" frameBorder="0" allowtransparency="true" allow="encrypted-media"></iframe>

 My sister and her girlfriend were out of town attending a wedding so I stayed at their place near Uptown.
-I had a really great time exploring the city still.
+I had a really great time exploring the city.
 Parking was a nightmare, so I just walked everywhere.
 I thought of it as a primer to my new lifestyle.
 She lived really close to the Cubs stadium, so that probably didn't help either.

 ![Cubs Stadium Sketch](/images/cubstadiumsketch.jpg)

 The time finally came to pick Tina and Anne up from the airport and I was very excited to see my long lost twin!
 Kidding about the long part, but I hadn't seen her in a long time and it was cool to see her and Anne as locals in Chicago.
 That week was also my first week of starting my job remotely.
 I pretty much worked in their office while Anne went into her office to work during the day.

-Christina gave me a grand culinary tour of Chicago, spoiling me by me with so many good food places.
+Christina gave me a grand culinary tour of Chicago, spoiling me with so many good food places.
 I realized I really have been sleeping on good ethnic food.
 Probably my favorite place we ate at was a literal hole-in-the wall called Chilam Balam.
 It was a quaint Mexican place next to an alley with a sign and some steps that led down into the indoor dining area.
 There were some tables in the alley for dining outside and it was BYO wine (apparently it's hard to get a liquor license in Chicago so BYOB is not uncommon), which we brought with us in a little tote.

 <iframe src="https://www.google.com/maps/embed?pb=!1m18!1m12!1m3!1d2967.935647021775!2d-87.64625978455703!3d41.937234179217526!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!3m3!1m2!1s0x880fd3a72465f619%3A0xe3a82a122a0c3cc4!2sChilam%20Balam!5e0!3m2!1sen!2sus!4v1633154029289!5m2!1sen!2sus" width="600" height="450" style="border:0;" allowfullscreen="" loading="lazy"></iframe>